 More than 80% of the work we do is custom.
 Regardless of how current we keep our “standard&rdquo.
 Designs, everyone has their own version in mind.
-First prize is to sit down with a designer, run through images and samples of what you like and dislike.
+First prise is to sit down with a designer, run through images and samples of what you like and dislike.
 Have those ideas distilled into a custom design.

 The importance of working with an experienced and brilliant designer can't be overstated.

 Whenever we hire designers we ask for a 3D design, based on 8 or so images we send over.
-This is a very real world example where a couple would visit our studio with a Pinterest board of her favorite designs.
+This is a very real world example where a couple would visit our studio with a Pinterest board of her favourite designs.

 A bad designer will copy and paste elements from the supplied images onto the basic frame of a ring.
 It might even look OK&hellip.
 Until you see what an artist can create.